Extreme Nomads’ Sports and Outdoors Guide to Pak Nam Pran

 It is, in fact, the home spot of 6 times Asian champion “Yo” Narapichit Pudla, who now teaches the next generation of local kitesurf kids with Olympic dreams in mind.

-There are 2 distinct wind seasons in this part of the Thailand gulf:
+There are 2 distinct wind seasons for kiteboarding in Pak Nam Pran:

-Monsoon wind coming from the northeast, resulting in 15-28 knots side-on orientation, and choppy waters.
-Tide is usually always high due to wind strength and orientation.
-Great for old-school and surfboard kiters.
+From Nov-Jan, the monsoon wind comes from the northeast, resulting in 15-28 knots side-on orientation, and choppy waters.
+The tide is typically high throughout the season due to wind strength and orientation.
+At this time of year, kitesurfing in Pak Nam Pran is ideal for old-school and surfboard kiters.

-Thermal afternoon wind coming from the south, resulting in 10-20 knots perfect side shore orientation that will progressively shape flat water lagoons all along the beach, thanks to 2 high and low tides a day.
+From Feb-June, the thermal afternoon wind blows from the south, resulting in 10-20 knots of perfect side shore orientation that will progressively shape flat water lagoons all along the beach, thanks to 2 high and low tides a day.

 The rest of the year sees random conditions due to the Asian rainy season, but by virtue of its coastal position far from the mountains, rain is not as prevalent here as it is in the rest of the country.
-It is even sometimes possible to kite at the Pranburi freshwater dam, a 40 mins drive in the backcountry.
+It’s even sometimes possible to kite off-season at the Pranburi freshwater dam, a 40 minute drive into the backcountry.

-For more info, lessons, gear rental and advice, we recommend:
+For more info, lessons, gear rental and advice on kiteboarding in Pak Nam Pran, we recommend:

 Yoda Kiteschool – Asian champion “Yo” Narapichit Pudla’s own kite school.
 Yo is part of the Ozone kites international team and also rides for Quicksilver Thailand.
 He still participates in many world-class kite competitions all over the world, but also focuses on training the next generation of Thai kitesurfers.
 The school is family run, with the help of his lovely Russian wife Agatha and their daughter Mia.